wangjiarui153/AIGCIQA2023/README.md

 ![samples_imgs_00](https://github.com/wangjiarui153/AIGCIQA2023/assets/104545370/ab434e91-a766-4de4-babd-1d8fe5cb70c0)

-Contact: If you want to get the database please send email to wangjiarui@sjtu.edu.cn
+### Contact: If you have any question or would like to request for the database, please contact wangjiarui@sjtu.edu.cn